OTTAA-Project/ottaa_project_flutter/dartdoc_automatic_documentation.md

-For more information, the [Effective Dart: Documentation guide](https://dart.dev/guides/language/effective-dart/documentation) covers formatting, linking, markup, and general best practices when authoring doc comments with dartdoc.
+For more information, the [Effective Dart: Documentation guide](https://dart.dev/guides/language/effective-dart/documentation) covers formatting, linking, markup, and general best practices when authoring doc comments with Dartdoc.